WWE News: Huge Superstar Added To ‘Royal Rumble’ Match, New Title Match Also Announced

 While the majority of the fans are looking forward to the Royal Rumble match itself, there are a number of titles up for grabs too.
 Not long after the show took to the air on Monday, a new title bout was added and it will surely be a hard-hitting one.

-On tonight’s show, Luke Gallows took on one half of the Raw Tag Team Champions in Cesaro, and that is when the new title bout was announced.
+On tonight’s show, Luke Gallows took on one-half of the Raw Tag Team Champions in Cesaro, and that is when the new title bout was announced.
 On the Kickoff Pre-Show, Cesaro and Sheamus will defend their titles against the team of Luke Gallows and Karl Anderson in a feud that has been building up for weeks now.

 Gallows picked up the victory on Monday night, but he and Anderson will have to do a lot more to win the titles on Sunday.
 The interesting thing about this match, as confirmed by WWE‘s preview page, is that there will be two referees covering it so that nothing is missed.